happydzhang/Research/README.md

 - Moved API keys into a text file to prevent access to them on Github
 - Ran into a minor issue getting information about a location, such as likes, because not all venues contain those indices
 - Added information like steet address to info box.
 Next step would be links to websites, as well as Facebook and Twitter pages
+- Added the venue's rating to the info window

 Notes for 3/30/2016
 - Markers' info box now correctly displays venues Name